 Miqat is a point before which the pilgrims have to wear Ihram and only then can enter Makkah.
 Meeqat means “a designated place”.
 Whoever is coming for Hajj or Umrah from anywhere in the world, must wear Ihram at meeqat.
 There are five locations of meeqat.
 We headed towards Juhfah

-Al-Juhfah is located 182 kilometres (113 miles) northwest of Mecca.
-From Jeddah airport it took us around 3 hours to reach Juhfah.
-It’s a well established facility.
+Al-Juhfah is located 182 kilometers (113 miles) northwest of Mecca.
+From Jeddah airport, it took us around 3 hours to reach Juhfah.
+It’s a well-established facility.
 There are spacious bathrooms and large prayer courts for both men and women.
 A beautiful mosque awaits the hajis at this meeqat point.
 Ghadir Khumm is near this place.

-Everyone took bath, wore Ihram.
+Everyone took a bath and wore Ihram.
 That time the heartwarming chanting of the Talbiyah reverberated throughout the Mosque.

 We offered prayers and then headed to our hotels to take some rest before doing Umrah.
-We reached hotel quite late near to the fajr prayers.
-The whole journey took around 22 hours all together.
+We reached the hotel quite late near the fajr prayers.
+The whole journey took around 22 hours altogether.

 First Sight Of Kaaba

-Due to some logistic issues we couldn’t perform the Umrah right away so we waited till evening and then by midnight we finished the whole umrah.
+Due to some logistic issues, we couldn’t perform the Umrah right away so we waited till evening and then by midnight, we finished the whole Umrah.
 It was quite an overwhelming feeling.
-The first sight at the holy kaaba was just incredible.
+The first sight of the holy Kaaba was just incredible.
 You simply just don’t believe your eyes that you in reality are so close to the house of Allah.
-In complete disbelief I was trying to capture the whole view of Kaaba with my eyes wide open.
+In complete disbelief, I was trying to capture the whole view of Kaaba with my eyes wide open.

 Kaaba has magnetic powers.
 You simply want to look at it again and again.
-You just cannot take your eyes off of the holy kaaba when you are in Masjid al Haram.
-Maybe that is one of the reasons that gazing at the kaaba is also Ibaadat.
+You just cannot take your eyes off the holy Kaaba when you are in Masjid al-Haram.
+Maybe that is one of the reasons that gazing at the Kaaba is also Ibaadat.
 A true sense of happiness used to engulf me every time I looked at it.
-I couldn’t believe myself standing in front of the kaaba.
+I couldn’t believe myself standing in front of the Kaaba.
 One simply cannot describe his/her emotions.
 The feelings are out of this world kind of.
-Before coming, I had so many prayers in my mind that I will ask Allah once I see Kaaba; but when I reached in the mataf area and saw Kaaba the first time I forgot what to pray for.
-I was awestruck, speechless and the only thing I remembered was to thank Allah for His infinite mercy that He blessed me to visit His House.
+Before coming, I had so many prayers in my mind that I will ask Allah once I see Kaaba; but when I reached the mataf area and saw Kaaba for the first time I forgot what to pray for.
+I was awestruck and speechless and the only thing I remembered was to thank Allah for His infinite mercy that He blessed me to visit His House.
 May Allah bless you with this feeling soon and you all visit the Holy Kaaba.

 Masjid Al Haram